pirl-unc/rserver-binfotron/README.md

 ## Decoding the tag structure
 v.w.x.y
 vwx is the version of R.
-y is the version of this Dockerfile.
+y is the version of this Dockerfile padded with zeros to 2 digits (eg 4.4.1.02)

 ## Making commits, tags: